Evidence-based care for everything from blood disorders to blood cancer and rare diseases

 We treat a number of other hematological disorders at multiple locations for your convenience.

 Amyloidosis is not considered cancer, but it is caused by abnormal plasma cells.
 It is similar to cancer of the plasma cells (multiple myeloma) and involves similar treatments.
-The SCCA has seen more than 300 new patients with primary or secondary amyloidosis in the past five years, utilizing providers from multiple fields, including hematology/oncology, cardiology, nephrology, neurology and others, to provide multidisciplinary treatment.
+Fred Hutchinson Cancer Center has seen more than 300 new patients with primary or secondary amyloidosis in the past five years, utilizing providers from multiple fields, including hematology/oncology, cardiology, nephrology, neurology and others, to provide multidisciplinary treatment.

 There are several autoimmune and immune disorders that affect blood and blood vessels.
 Even though some of these disorders may be life-threatening, effective treatments do exist.

 Cold agglutinin disease is a rare type of autoimmune hemolytic anemia in which the body's immune system mistakenly attacks and destroys its own red blood cells.
 When affected people's blood is exposed to cold temperatures (32º to 50º F), certain proteins that normally attack bacteria attach themselves to red blood cells and bind them together into clumps.
 This eventually causes red blood cells to be prematurely destroyed leading to anemia and other associated signs and symptoms.